Post-presidency of Jimmy Carter

-The post-presidency of Jimmy Carter began on January 20, 1981 following the end of Jimmy Carter's term as president.
-Carter was the 39th president of the United States, serving from 1977 to 1981.
-After leaving office, he remained engaged in political and social projects, establishing the Carter Center, building his presidential library, teaching at Emory University in Atlanta, and writing numerous books, ranging from political memoirs to poetry.
+Jimmy Carter was the 39th president of the United States, serving from 1977 to 1981.
+Carter's post-presidency, extending from 1981 until 2024, is widely considered by historians and political analysts to be one of the most accomplished of any former U.S. president.
+After leaving office, Carter remained engaged in political and social projects, establishing the Carter Center, building his presidential library, teaching at Emory University in Atlanta, and writing numerous books, ranging from political memoirs to poetry.
 He also contributed to the expansion of the nonprofit housing organization Habitat for Humanity.

 After he left office, Carter returned to Georgia to his peanut farm, which he had placed into a blind trust during his presidency to avoid even the appearance of a conflict of interest.
 He found that the trustees had mismanaged the trust, leaving him more than one million dollars in debt.
 In 1982, he established the Carter Center to promote and expand human rights, which earned him a Nobel Peace Prize in 2002.
 He traveled extensively to conduct peace negotiations, monitor elections and further the eradication of infectious diseases.
-He and his wife Rosalynn are key figures in Habitat for Humanity.
+He and his wife Rosalynn were key figures in Habitat for Humanity.
 Carter wrote numerous books and continued to comment on global affairs, including two books on the Israeli–Palestinian conflict, in which he criticized Israel's treatment of Palestinians as apartheid.
 He and Rosalynn received the Presidential Medal of Freedom in 1999.

-Aged 98, Carter is the oldest living, longest-lived and longest-married president, and has the longest post-presidency.
-He is the third-oldest living former state leader.
-On February 18, 2023, it was announced that Carter was in home hospice care.
-The statement, published by the Carter Center, read:After a series of short hospital stays, former U.S. President Jimmy Carter today decided to spend his remaining time at home with his family and receive hospice care instead of additional medical intervention.
-He has the full support of his family and his medical team.
-The Carter family asks for privacy during this time and is grateful for the concern shown by his many admirers.